jackandrews/btsportxbmc/README.md

 Overview
 ========

-Netflixbmc is an addon for XBMC allowing you to watch Netflix under Linux.
+This is an attempt to get BT Sport running in XBMC on Linux using Pipelight.

 How it Works